2010: Wang Zhen (1867-1938)

 Ink and colors on paper | H. 130 cm; L. 33,2 cm | Signed and dated 1922

 MC 2010-3.
 Gift of the Society of Friends of the Cernuschi Museum

-A wise businessman, Wang Zhen was also a prolific painter.
-A student of Ren Bonian (1840-1896) and Wu Changshuo (1844-1927), he is best known for his character paintings, especially for his religious figures.
-This representation of Huaisu, monk of Buddhism chan and famous calligrapher, fits in an ancient tradition.
-The biography of Huaisu by Tao Gu (903-970) reports that the monk had planted banana trees around his hermitage, and that he used their leaves for his calligraphy.
-This anecdote would become a pictorial theme in its own right, particularly dear to Ren Bonian.
-Wang Zhen's painting is characterized by its energetic feature common to the foreground bank and the bamboos in the background.
-Contrasting with this line whose strength borrows from the gesture of the calligrapher, the face of the monk is treated in the art can, without bones, and the details of the eyes and the beard are taken again with a light brush.
+A shrewd businessman, Wang Zhen was also a prolific painter.
+A pupil of Ren Bonian (1840-1896) and Wu Changshuo (1844-1927), he is particularly known for his character paintings, particularly for his religious figures.
+This representation of Huaisu, monk of Buddhism chan and famous calligrapher, is part of an ancient tradition.
+The biography of Huaisu by Tao Gu (903-970) indeed reports that the monk had planted banana trees around his hermitage, and that he used their leaves for his calligraphy.
+This anecdote was to become a pictorial theme in its own right, particularly dear to Ren Bonian.
+Wang Zhen's painting is characterized by its energetic stroke common to the foreground shore and background bamboos.
+Contrasting with this line whose strength borrows from the calligrapher's gesture, the monk's face is treated in the technique can, without bones, and the details of the eyes and the beard are taken again with a light brush.

 Two luohans in the mountains

 Ink and colors on paper | H. 135,5 cm; L. 32,3 cm | Signed and dated 1924